APTrust/preserv-docs/docs/overview.md

 ## NSQ

 NSQ keeps track of which tasks need to go to which workers.
-For Ingest, a cron job running in the `apt_queue` container creates and queues new WorkItems for each new bag that shows up in a receiving bucket.
+For Ingest, a cron job running in the `ingest_bucket_reader` container creates and queues new WorkItems for each new bag that shows up in a receiving bucket.

 For deletion and restoration, users make requests through the Registry Web UI, and Registry pushes the WorkItem IDs into NSQ's deletion and restoration topics.